Determining the appropriate string type and tension for your

 Consultation: Seek advice from a professional stringer or a tennis coach.
 They can assess your playing style and recommend string types and tensions that suit your needs.

-Consider tennis racket and Playing Surface: The type of racket, head size, and the surface you primarily play on (clay, hard, grass) can influence the ideal string and tension for your game.
+tennis racket and Playing Surface: The type of racket, head size, and the surface you primarily play on (clay, hard, grass) can influence the ideal string and tension for your game.